A great job aid is invaluable for guiding employees in their day-to-day tasks.

 - Creating a job aid with Venngage

-Job aids are tools, devices, or instructions on how to do a work-related task.
-Job aids remind employees how to do tasks and prevent mistakes in the workplace.
+Job aids are simple, clear devices or instructions on how to do a work-related task.
+They prevent mistakes in the workplace and remind employees how to complete a task the right way.

-They are usually printed documents, though they can also be digital—a PDF file or image saved on a a computer, a video, a smartphone app.
+Most of the time, job aids are printed documents.
+But they can also be digital, like a PDF file or image saved on a computer, a video, or a smartphone app.
 They are often a page (or less).

 Job aids are not training.
-Job aids are used as the need arises.
+Job aids assist training and are used as the need arises.

 Job aids are not tools.
 Your ergonomic office chair is not a job aid.